FAQ

 No. A forensic evaluation is not a “medically necessary” health care service.
 Therefore, billing insurance may be considered fraud.

-Unfortunately, Dr. Pileggi receives a large number of student requests for career advice and shadowing opportunities, and she is unable to assist with such requests.
+Dr. Pileggi frequently receives requests for career advice, interviews for school projects, and training opportunities.
+Unfortunately, she is unable to respond to the large number of inquiries and assist with such requests.
 She addresses many common questions in her social media posts and interviews (see links on her website and Instagram account).
-She does not offer an internship or or formal postdoctoral fellowship, although she may accept advanced trainees on a case-by-case basis.
+Additionally, she does not offer a practicum, internship, or postdoctoral fellowship.

 Dr. Pileggi is certified as a Specialist of the American Board of Professional Psychology (ABPP) in Forensic Psychology.
 This signifies that an individual has met the established standards for the profession and possesses a high level of professional competence in the specialty area.
 Board certification attests to an individual’s excellence in meeting the advanced education, training, and professional standing established by the specialty, as well as examination by peers in the specialty attesting to the demonstration of practice in the specialty.